 Child’s Play 3

 I know that not everyone has the soft spot for this movie that I do, but I really love it.
 And it came out nine months after Child’s Play 2.
-For it to do that and still feel like its own unique film with its own style and flavor, that’s really excellent.
-This is a smart and underrated sequel that didn’t even get a full year of development.
+For this sequel to do that and still feel like its own unique entity with its own style and flavor, that’s really excellent.
+This is a smart and underrated film that didn’t even get a full year of development.

 Not only did Scream 2 hit just about a year after Scream, it had to undergo some pretty heave rewrites to change the third act after the script for the film leaked online.
 That’s doubly impressive to me, because I actually really like both killer reveals in Scream 2 and would probably have preferred this over what we were originally supposed to get, which was virtually all of Sid’s new college friends being the killers.

 Pretty widely regarded as the best sequel in the Puppet Master series by those who have seen it, Puppet Master III was made very quickly after the also very strong Puppet Master II.
 In fact, it was released the same year.
 What’s amazing about this, though, is that Puppet Master 4 and 5, which were actually shot at the same time, still managed to come out in separate years.

 “If it’s Halloween, it must be Saw.”
 That’s what the taglines used to say.
 But Saw would not have become a yearly tradition if that first unexpected, surprising, grisly sequel hadn’t set the bar.
 As great as the first one is, this is the reason it became the defining horror franchise of the 2000s.
 It showed that there was a potential to tell other complicated, different stories based around this concept.

 A Nightmare on Elm Street 4: The Dream Master